munificent/craftinginterpreters/book/classes.md

 We iterate through the methods in the class body and call the `resolveFunction()` method we wrote for handling function declarations already.
-The only difference is that we pass in a new FunctionType enum value:
+The only difference is that we pass in a new FunctionType enum value.

 ^code function-type-method (1 before, 1 after)

 That's going to be important when we resolve `this` expressions.
 For now, don't worry about it.
-The interesting stuff is in the interpreter:
+The interesting stuff is in the interpreter.

 ^code interpret-methods (1 before, 1 after)